10th Anniversary Edition - W7 12-inch Subwoofer (1000 W, 3 Ω)

 This potent driver is best used with amplifier power in the 400W - 1000W range and is optimized to operate in a 1.375 cu. ft.
 (38.9 l) sealed enclosure, or a 1.75 cu. ft.
 (49.6 l) ported enclosure.
 Detailed enclosure recommendations can be found in the "Specifications" tab.

 W7AE (Anniversary Edition) Subwoofers celebrate the 10th Anniversary of the launch of the W7 subwoofers.
-Functionally, they are identical to the original W7's, but are they distinguished by the following cosmetic differences:
+Functionally, they are identical to the original W7's, but they are distinguished by the following cosmetic differences:

 - Satin-Black Powdercoated Baskets

 |Recommended Amplifier Power (RMS)||400 - 1000 W|

 |Nominal Diameter||12.0 in / 300 mm|